PietroPizzoccheri/uni/README.md

-My code for uni (Polimi Computer Science and engineering) :)
+My code and notes for uni (Polimi Computer Science and engineering) :)

 - Formal Languages and compilers
 - Logica e algebra 2
 - Principles of Programming Languages
+- Software engineering 2